 Saying "I do" to a maid of honor role is truly something worthy of a popped bottle of champagne and a night of celebration with you and the bride-to-be.
 It's an honor to be chosen as the bride's go-to gal pal and personal party planner throughout the wedding adventure.
 As her maid of honor, you can count on being the bridal party's team captain, social director, and at times, even their peacekeeper.

 Taking on this giant role is infamous for a few reasons.
 First, it can be extra time-consuming—it's not uncommon for MOHs to feel as if it's somewhat of a part-time job, albeit a fun one.
 You're required to be there for your almost-married friend through everything from planning obstacles to emotional roller coasters, all the while maintaining the role as the voice of reason and continuing to be her best friend.
 It's a tough balancing act but, in the end, totally worth it to stand next to your BFF on her big day.
 The other reason the maid of honor role gets some heat?
 It can be really expensive.

-As the bride's right-hand women, you're in charge of throwing some large-scale pre-wedding events — the bachelorette party, the bridal shower, maybe even an engagement brunch — as well as picking up the tab for decorations and other miscellaneous items here and there before the wedding takes place.
-You'll also have to buy the bridesmaid dress the bride carefully picked out for you — plus alterations, shoes, jewelry, etc. — and then, carefully pick out a gift or two for her off the wedding registry.
+As the bride's right-hand woman, you're in charge of throwing some large-scale pre-wedding events—the bachelorette party, the bridal shower, maybe even an engagement brunch—as well as picking up the tab for decorations and other miscellaneous items here and there before the wedding takes place.
+You'll also have to buy the bridesmaid dress that the bride carefully picked out for you—plus alterations, shoes, jewelry, etc.—and then, carefully pick out a gift or two for her off-the-wedding registry.

 1. Set a Budget